stevemmarshall/dropSeqPipe/docs/docs/Create-config-files.md

 ## Subsections
 ### [LOCAL]
 * `temp-directory` is the temp or scratch folder with enough space to keep temporary files.
-* `dropseq-wrapper` is the wrapper that will call all the drop-seq-tools executables.
 * `memory` is the maximum memory allocation pool for a Java Virtual Machine.

 ### [META]